Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Jurmala beach

 One of the best activities near Riga is visiting the Jurmala beach resort.
-Jurmala has a 25 km-long white sand beach that is incredibly spacious, allowing everyone to find a quiet spot for sunbathing and swimming.
-We enjoyed a pleasant time on the beach that day and had a late lunch on Jomas Street (Jomas iela), one of the oldest streets in Jurmala.
+With its 25 km-long white sand beach, Jurmala offers an incredibly spacious area for sunbathing and swimming.
+Our day was relaxing as we spent quality time on the beach and had a late lunch on Jomas Street (Jomas iela), one of the oldest streets in Jurmala.

 The wooden architecture

 Jurmala is renowned for its historical wooden architecture in Latvia, showcasing some of the finest examples of the country’s romantic and classical architectural styles.
-While I’ve observed various types of wooden houses in places like Bavaria, Germany, and Zakopane, Poland, the wooden houses in Jūrmala exhibit a distinct, more intricate style.
+Though I’ve seen various types of wooden houses in places like Bavaria, Germany, and Zakopane, Poland, the wooden houses in Jūrmala exhibit a distinct, more intricate style.

 Overnight stay